AbstractNoun/Persona-Engine-3/Persona Governance Protocol.md

 #### Cycle Rules:
 - One invocation cycle occurs at the start of every scene
-- Up to two additional cycles may occur if triggered by:
+- Up to two additional cycles may be triggered by:
   - Internal motivational conflict (e.g. opposing Drives, Fears, Goals, or Obligations)
   - Ethical tension between Superego and Ego
   - Core Memory or Trauma is surfaced
   - Repression, trauma activation
   - The scene contains symbolic disruption or recursive/metaphysical pressure
   - Engine-detected narrative divergence
+- Further cycles may be directly triggered by the User

-> [NOTE: The User may manually request further cycles when justified by context.]
+> [NOTE: The User may request further cycles when justified by context.]

 #### Interpretation:
 - Voices may be literal, symbolic, metaphorical, or dissociative depending on PD logic